wkeebs/FRP-Tetris/README.md

 # FIT2102 Assignment 1 - FRP Tetris!
-This project originated as an assignment for FIT2102 - Programming Paradigms, as a part of my Bachelor's Degree of Computer Science.
+This project originated as an assignment for FIT2102 - Programming Paradigms, as a part of my Bachelor's Degree of Computer Science at Monash University.

 All credit goes to Tim Dwyer and the FIT2102 team from Semester 2, 2023 for the idea, scaffold files and constraints for this project!